eclipse-theia/theia/doc/Developing.md

  - You don't have write access to the installation directory.
  - Try to run your command line (`PowerShell`, `GitBash`, `Cygwin` or whatever you are using) as an administrator.
  - The permissions in the NPM cache might get corrupted.
 Please try to run `npm cache clean` to fix them.
+ If you experience issues such as `Error: EBUSY: resource busy or locked, rename`, try to disable (or uninstall) your anti-malware software.
+See [here](https://github.com/npm/npm/issues/13461#issuecomment-282556281).
  - Still having issues on Windows?
 File a [bug].
 We are working on Linux or OS X operating systems.
 Hence we are more than happy to receive any Windows related feedbacks, bug reports.

 [all-in-one packages]: https://github.com/felixrieseberg/windows-build-tools